 “Health Parks” is a registered Trademark of Tisdall Associates Ltd providing brand recognition for the Parks for Health Initiative.

 It has been estimated that in the UK Parks, Open Spaces and the Natural Environment save the Exchequer around £111 million per year based solely on a reduction in GP visits.
 Aggregated across the UK an estimated £34.2 billion worth of wellbeing benefits per year are delivered by frequent use of parks and green spaces.
 (Fields in Trust: Revaluing Parks and Green Spaces 2018).

-At Tisdall Associates we are committed to help create sustainable communities.
-Through the Parks for Health Initiative we have created the following opportunities:
+At Tisdall Associates we are committed to help create sustainable healthy communities.
+As evidence of this commitment we have created the Parks for Health Toolkit.

 We are here to help.

-for more information on the PARKS FOR health assessment TOOLKIT please send us a message
+for more information on the PARKS FOR health TOOLKIT please send us a message